cargo-generate/cargo-generate/guide/src/templates/conditional.md

 ...
 ```

 This first part declares that the template requires `cargo-generate` version 0.10 or higher.
-In this same section the template auther may also specify the following 3 lists:
+In this same section the template author may also specify the following 3 lists:

 * `ignore` Files/folders on this list will be ignored entirely and are not included in the final output.
 * `include` These files will be processed for `Liquid` syntax by the template engine.